Jhilmar Lora

-Carlos Jhilmar Lora Saavedra (born 24 October 2000), better known as Jhilmar Lora, is a Peruvian professional footballer who plays as a right-back for Peruvian Primera División club Sporting Cristal and the Peru national team.
+Carlos Jhilmar Lora Saavedra (born 24 October 2000), better known as Jhilmar Lora, is a Peruvian professional footballer who plays as a right-back for Campeonato Brasileiro Série B club Novorizontino and the Peru national team.

 Early life

-Lora was born on October 24, 2000, in Callao.
-Growing up in a close-knit soccer-loving family, "Jhil" developed a passion for the sport from an early age, constantly playing in the Boterín neighborhood.
-At the age of four he joined the local club Alianza Lima located at the Liceo Naval Capitán de Navío Germán Astete, located in the La Perla district, 10 minutes from his home, where he was trained by Nill Gonzáles.
-Later, he was trained by Bruno Ferreira and in 2013 he was received by Professor Hitzvan Tazayco.
+Lora was born on 24 October 2000 in Callao.
+He developed an interest in football at an early age and frequently played in the Boterín neighborhood.
+At the age of four, he joined Sporting Cristal's academy branch at the Liceo Naval in La Perla.
+He was later coached by Bruno Ferreira, and in 2013 joined the program led by Professor Hitzvan Tazayco.